 Medicare benefits also were not disrupted.
 The U.S. Postal Service is self-funded and continued without interruption.
 National parks remained partially open.

-Core safety net programs — including SNAP and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) — continued “subject to the availability of funding,” according to a contingency plan released by the U.S. Department of Agriculture.
+Core safety net programs — including the Supplemental Nutrition Assistance Program and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) — continued “subject to the availability of funding,” according to a contingency plan released by the U.S. Department of Agriculture.

 When does a shutdown happen?

 Before a fiscal year begins, Congress is required to pass a bill to fund ongoing federal government programs and operations.
 That process, however, often crumbles.
 When it does, Congress passes a shorter-term bill — or a “continuing resolution” — to keep the government funded.
-Congress was negotiating a bill to keep the government funded and open beyond Sept.
+Congress then negotiates a bill to keep the government funded and open beyond Sept.
 30, the end of the current fiscal year.

 How do shutdowns impact Black federal workers?